gchiappe/angular-web-crypto/readme.md

 ## Docs

-Documentation will be soon available, for now you can try to read the source file, its very clear.
+Documentation will be soon available, for now you can try to read the source file, it is very clear.

 ## License

 The MIT License (MIT)

-Copyright ©2016 Giancarlo Chiappe Aguilar
+Copyright ©2018 Giancarlo Chiappe Aguilar

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: